Police investigate fatal car crash

 The Guam Police Department is investigating a fatal crash that occurred early Saturday morning in Talofofo.

-On Saturday March 21 at around 3:30 a.m., officers from the Southern Precinct Command responded to a single car crash on Route 4A by Rancho Camacho in Talofofo.
+Around 3:30 a.m.
+Saturday, officers from the Southern Precinct Command responded to a single-car crash on Route 4A by Rancho Camacho in Talofofo.

-This case remains opened as Traffic Investigators from GPD's Highway Patrol Division have yet to determine if speed, alcohol or drugs were factors in the crash.
+The case remains open as GPD investigates whether speed, alcohol or drugs were factors in the crash.